See our list of the Best Video Management Systems for Higher Education in 2023

 - And educational institutions are now reliant on both synchronous and asynchronous video solutions for delivering high-quality hybrid learning experiences to diverse populations of students whose lives and education have been disrupted by a global pandemic.

 The good news is, whatever your needs are, today there is a video platform out there for you.
 But how do you know what to look for?

-A video platform is an asynchronous video solution for creating, hosting, searching, and streaming videos online.
+A video platform is an asynchronous video technology for creating, hosting, searching, and streaming videos online.
 It enables the easy capture, management, and viewing of video content for the purposes of communicating, educating, or entertaining.
-Different from synchronous real-time video conferencing solutions with live, back-and-forth video conversations, video platforms offer a range of solutions for on-demand video and, increasingly, live, one-to-many streaming video.
+Different from synchronous real-time video conferencing technologies that support live, two-way video conversations, video platforms offer a range of solutions for on-demand video and, increasingly, live, one-to-many streaming video.

 Today’s top video platforms vary widely in terms of their capabilities.
 Some are more consumer-oriented, while others are built for institutional use.
 Some are intended to stand alone, while others will integrate easily with other business systems.
 Some are built to be comprehensive systems right out of the box, while others are sold as individually-customized deployments.